Hippasus: Effective and Efficient Automatic Feature Augmentation for Machine Learning Tasks on Relational Data: Experimental Evaluation

 \subsection{Experimental Setup}

 \textbf{Datasets.} We evaluate \hippasus over 12 real-world datasets that have also been used by recent approaches~\cite{icde24-autofeat, icde25-featpilot}.
-Table~\ref{tab:datasets} shows for each dataset: the total number of tables, the total number of features, and the type of task, i.e., classification (``C'') or regression (``R'').
-These datasets span various domains and prediction tasks, enabling a comprehensive evaluation of \hippasus across different scenarios.
+Table~\ref{tab:datasets} shows for each dataset: the number of tables, the total number of features, the number of rows in the base table, and the task/domain, i.e., classification (``C'') or regression (``R''), together with a short description of the prediction setting.
 Specifically, we use \textbf{Credit} (predicting whether an individual is a good or bad credit risk based on financial, demographic, and employment-related attributes); \textbf{Steel} (classifying fault type in steel plates using geometric, spatial, and luminosity-related features); \textbf{Eyemove} (predicting sentence relevance using eye-tracking features); \textbf{Jannis} (classifying high-dimensional features from the ChaLearn AutoML benchmark); \textbf{Miniboone} (distinguishing electron neutrino events from muon neutrino background using particle identification features); \textbf{Covertype} (predicting the presence of a specific forest cover type using normalized numerical and binary environmental features); \textbf{School} (predicting school performance based on student attributes on standardized tests); \textbf{Fraud} (predicting whether online transactions are fraudulent based on transaction and identity characteristics); \textbf{Diabetes} (predicting diabetes using features such as BMI and blood pressure); \textbf{Poverty} (predicting poverty levels using socioeconomic features such as unemployment and education rates across U.S. states); \textbf{Air} (predicting air quality in cities on given dates using features such as temperature and sulfur dioxide); and \textbf{Northwind}~\cite{DBLP:journals/jisedu/DyerR15} (predicting order quantities using features such as product categories, and supplier information).